Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 This tutorial will guide you over a basic example to integerate torus solana wallet in dapp.

-We will go through a simple html typescript page app where user can login in to torus solana wallet and can sign a transactions.
+We will go through a simple html typescript page app where user can login to the wallet and can sign a transactions.

 ## Let's get started with code by installing depedencies using npm

-To start with using torus solana wallet with dapp, you need to install @toruslab/solana-embed.
-You can use popular package managers like yarn and npm to down them.
+To start using the wallet with a dapp, you need to install `@toruslab/solana-embed`.
+You can use popular package managers like yarn and npm to download them.

 <Tabs
   defaultValue="npm"